 This is one of those recipes that oozes with nostalgia for me.
-I remember my parents both making these cookies lots when I was a kid, and since it’s a family recipe, of course it has been tried and tested for several generations and it is still one of my favorite cookie recipes.
+I remember my parents both making these cookies a lot when I was a kid, and since it’s a family recipe, of course it has been tried and tested for several generations and it is still one of my favorite cookie recipes.
 I think that the best thing about these cookies is the versatility.
 They are literally the best cookies you can use to stuff with your favorite chocolate or caramel, or both my favorite stuffer, Rolo’s.
-Or you could even add a chocolate kiss to the top…there are so many things you can do with these cookies you just have to experiment until you find your favorite.
+Or you could even add a chocolate kiss to the top…there are so many things you can do with these cookies you just have to experiment until you find your very own favorite.

 It’s a pretty basic recipe, I don’t normally use regular flour or peanut butter when I bake, you can see my clean eating peanut butter cookie recipe here, but I was not about to mess with Grandma’s recipe so I made them as the recipe called for.
 I’m just going to jump right in and show you the ingredients and the process and then I share the recipe at the bottom.

 The first step is to sift the flour, baking soda, and salt together, but I always just whisk everything together.

 Then you set that bowl aside and get out a larger one for the wet ingredients.
 I use a four quart glass bowl, and that’s the perfect size for this recipe.

 At the end it gets really hard to mix with a spoon.
 I usually ditch the spoon and mix the last of the dry ingredients in by hand.
 It forms a stiff dough that you may think seems a little too dry, but it’s not.
 They’ll be perfect.

 Next you cover and chill for ten minutes or so.

 Then form into balls and place on a parchment paper lined cookie sheet.
 I had run out of parchment paper so I used some non-stick foil.